aminomancer/uc.css.js/README.md

 <br/>
 <p></p>

 For best results, set density mode to `Normal` and theme to `Dark` in the customization menu. (right click on the navbar and click "Customize Toolbar...")
-I recommend using this on Firefox Nightly, updating at least weekly, and setting the following prefs in about:config:<details><summary>***Click for a full list.***</summary>
+I strongly recommend using this on [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and updating the theme at least weekly.
+To that end, you might find it easier to clone the repo to your chrome folder so you can pull updates quickly.
+I also recommend setting the following prefs in about:config: (some of these are required, others are optional)<details><summary>***Click for a full list.***</summary>
 | Pref&nbsp;name 	| Type 	| Value 	| Notes&nbsp;(optional&nbsp;unless&nbsp;otherwise&nbsp;noted) 	|
 |-	|-	|-	|-	|
 | browser.anchor_color 	| String 	| `#5311ff` 	|  	|